adventuregamestudio/ags/Android/README.md

 ## Java app

-There are two parts to the Java app, one is the engine library in <SOURCE>/Android/library and the other one is the launcher app.
-The default launcher which displays a list of games from the SD-card is in <SOURCE>/Android/launcher_list.
+There are two parts to the Java app, one is the engine library in `<SOURCE>/Android/library` and the other one is the launcher app.
+The default launcher which displays a list of games from the SD-card is in `<SOURCE>/Android/launcher_list`.

+You must have installed Android SDK for **Android 4.1** (api level 16); this may be done through Android Studio's SDK manager.

 The easiest way to build the app is to create an Android project in Eclipse.
 Choose the "create from existing source" option and point Eclipse to the launcher directory.

-To build from the command line, you can use the tool 'ant'.
+To build from the command line, you can use Apache Ant (should have it installed first).
+If you go this way you also have to download an older version of Android SDK tools folder because ant's scripts were removed from the newer SDKs.
+See [this stackoverflow.com question](https://stackoverflow.com/questions/42912824/the-ant-folder-is-suddenly-missing-from-android-sdk-did-google-remove-it) for the reference.
+The download link for Linux: https://dl.google.com/android/repository/tools_r25.2.5-linux.zip

+Unpack this archive into SDK/tools, *skipping* existing files.
-e.g. (assuming the SDK is installed in /opt)
+Now you are ready to run the ant script, e.g. (assuming the SDK is installed in /opt):

     $ export ANDROID_HOME=/opt/android-sdk-linux
     $ cd <SOURCE>/Android/launcher_list